by Tracy L. Roberts: In an article published in Journal of the Appalachian Studies

 that mountain people are culturally deprived.
 On the other hand, if

 presumptions and prejudice impair their hearing, they might miss it

 TLR: You began your career as a poet and give much of your picture book

 success to your ability to use words in a poetic fashion.
 Why do you

 feel we see such a lack of poetry for children from the Appalachian

-I donít know why there isnít more poetry.
+GEL: I donít know why there isnít more poetry.
 Maybe itís because the

 storytelling impulse is so strong.
 Maybe itís because writing for

 children is labeled "lesser," and Appalachian poets already have one